 Q: How long do I have to stay to make a reservation?

 A: Memorial Day & Columbus Day Weekends: 3 nights.
 Any other spring or fall reservations: 2 nights.
-Summer (June 26th to September 7th) Reservations: 5 nights.
-Lakefront summer reservations: 7 nights.
+Summer (June 19th to September 2nd) Reservations: 5 nights.
+Lakefront summer reservations: 7 nights beginning on June 15th.

 Q: What if I want to come but I can’t stay for 5 nights?